-The 2020-2024 Strategic Plan sees the Poche Centre for Indigenous health taking a national leadership role in Indigenous health research both in urban settings, in partnership with IUIH, and in regional and remote Australia through a transdisciplinary research network across the national sector.
-Furthermore, the emphasis over the next five years is on the delivery of tangible, translatable outcomes that can be applied to urban, regional and remote locations nationally and internationally.
+The 2020-2024 Strategic Plan sees the Poche Centre for Indigenous health taking a national leadership role in urban Indigenous health research in partnership with IUIH and through a transdisciplinary research network across the national sector.
+Furthermore, the emphasis over the next five years is on the delivery of tangible, translatable outcomes that can be applied to urban locations nationally and internationally.